 A lot of your movies can be kind of critical of these different examples and settings of privilege and glamour and fame, but you kind of have to operate within that realm to make the art you want to make, to make films.
 How do you reconcile that, and what makes it worth it?

 It’s important for me to promote my movies, so I do press that’s about promoting my work—which is really different from promoting oneself.
 I wouldn’t do press just about myself.
-The side of our tabloid culture that these kids are so into, for a lot of those people it’s more about just being famous and being personalities—which is so different from people that are being celebrated for what they’ve accomplished.
+The side of our tabloid culture that these kids are into, for a lot of them it’s more about just being famous and being personalities—which is so different from people who are being celebrated for what they’ve accomplished.
 This idea that kind of anyone and everyone can be famous—it seems like it’s from reality TV and social media.
 It’s just such a big part of our life now.
 We didn’t have that when I was growing up.